mdmahedihassanshuvo/ToyVerse/README.md

-## What I do in this assignment ..!
+## What I do in this Project ..!

 * 1st.
 I try to make the website professional and working very hard.
 * 2rd.
 In home page implement 5 section.
 * 3th.
-This assignment about Toy marketplace.
+This Project about Toy marketplace.
 * 4th.
 In this website show 3 category toys which data get from the server.
 * 5nd.
-In this assignment most important thing is firebase authentication, to stor database using mongodb non-sql    database.
+In this Project most important thing is firebase authentication, to stor database using mongodb non-sql    database.
 * 6th.
 To this website used ContextApi.
 * 7th.
 Give 4 questions answers in Blog component.
 * 8th.
 Use dynamic route for a particular data or object to show individually.